kodekloudhub/community-faq/docs/linux-distro.md

 Some sub-distros based on Red Hat are

 * CentOS Stream - Created by Red Hat.
 Uses a newer version of the kernel than RHEL.
 Should be safe for production use, but not guaranteed or supported by Red Hat for this.
+Used as a proving ground for what will go into the next GA version of RHEL.
 * Fedora - Created by Red Hat.
 Uses the absolute latest version of everything.
 Targeted at people who want to test the latest features.
 * Rocky Linux - Aims to use the same versions of everything used in the current version of RHEL, so seen as a free alternative for use with production workloads.
 * Alma Linux - Similarly positioned to Rocky.